Alejandro Hernandez De la Lanza

 • MBA courses, OPNS 430 – Operations Management (2020-2023).
 Intructors: Tarek Abdallah, Achal Bassamboo, Anton Braverman, Ruslan Momot, Maria R. Ibanez.
 Kellogg School of Management, Northwestern University, USA.

-• MBA courses, OPNS 951 – Humanitarian and Non-Profit Operations (2020-2024).
+• MBA courses, OPNS 951 – Operations for Social Impact (formerly, Humanitarian and Non-Profit Operations) (2020-2024).
 Instructor: Karen Smilowitz.
 Kellogg School of Management, Northwestern University, USA.

 • Undergraduate courses, KELLG 324 – Operations and Supply Chain Management (2020).
 Instructor: Martin LariviereKellogg School of Management, Northwestern University, USA.